chasleslr/metabase-python/README.md

 )
 ```

-You can then interact with any of the supported endpoints.
-All changes are reflected in Metabase instantly.
+You can then interact with any of the supported endpoints through the classes included in this package.
+All changes
+are reflected in Metabase instantly.

 ```python
 from metabase import User